ON MADNESS, SANITATION, ANTIPSYCHIATRY AND RESISTANCE

 EXHIBITION 15.12.2019–26.01.2020 Thurs–Sun 14:00–19:00

-WITH John Akomfrah, Ulf Aminde, Yassine Balbzioui, M’Barek Bouhchichi, Virginia Chihota, Larisa Crunțeanu, Alessandra Eramo, Lukas Hofmann, Immy Mali, Teresa Margolles, Nathalie Mazeas, Lavar Munroe, Adjani Okpu-Egbe, and Beatriz Santiago Muñoz
+WITH John Akomfrah, Ulf Aminde, Leo Asemota, Yassine Balbzioui, M’Barek Bouhchichi, Virginia Chihota, Larisa Crunțeanu, Alessandra Eramo, Pélagie Gbaguidi, Frederick W. Hickling, Lukas Hofmann, Immy Mali, Teresa Margolles, Nathalie Mazeas, Lavar Munroe, Adjani Okpu-Egbe, and Beatriz Santiago Muñoz

-WITH Debbie Ann Chambers, Alessandra Eramo, Dora Garcia, Jaswant Guzder, Sophie Hoyle, Frederick W. Hickling, Lukas Hofmann, Taoufiq Izzeddiou, Dorothée Munyaneza, Riah Naief, Jota Mombaça, Elisabeth Tambwe and more
+WITH Debbie Ann Chambers, Alessandra Eramo, Dora Garcia, Jaswant Guzder, Sophie Hoyle, Frederick W. Hickling, Lukas Hofmann, Taoufiq Izzeddiou, Dorothée Munyaneza, Urban Feral, Jota Mombaça, Elisabeth Tambwe and more

-ULTRASANITY, a project in four chapters, challenges Western scientific methods and perspectives on mental health and questions medical (mis)conceptions of psychopathologies by situating them in the context of coloniality, racialisation, objectification, and patriarchal oppression.
-Deeply entangled with our previous reflections on land struggles and toxicity, this project confronts us again with traumas and fears of displacement and contamination, this time offering an opportunity to ponder the notion of madness beyond a Western understanding.
+ULTRASANITY, a project in four chapters, situates itself within the long term research project at SAVVY Contemporary with the title THE INVENTION OF SCIENCE that investigates science’s entanglements with the colonial enterprise and the capitalist project.
+ULTRASANITY challenges conventional methods and perspectives on mental health and questions medical (mis)conceptions of psychopathologies by reconsidering them in the context of coloniality, racialisation, objectification, and patriarchal oppression.
+Deeply entangled with our previous reflections on land struggles and toxicity, with this project we engage again with traumas and fears of displacement and contamination, this time offering an opportunity to ponder the notion of madness beyond a Western understanding, but also that space of madness as a possibility of resistance, of resilience, and of deliverance.

-Over the course of one year, we collaborated with clinicians, artists, patients, cognitive scientists, scholars and practitioners and unfolded this project jointly with ifa Gallery Berlin, the Association of Neuroesthetics (AoN), the Gnaoua Festival (Morocco) and Picha Art Lubumbashi (DRC).Together, we interrogated the grammars of violence inscribed in universal therapeutic models and the pharmacologisation of care still practised today.
-Beyond a romanticisation of madness, we seek to address the heuristic and generative potential of certain forms of delirium.
-Beyond that we want to grant fundamental significance to community engagement and to spiritual, systemic, intra-generational histories in formulating healing strategies.
+Over the course of one year, we collaborated with visual and performance artists, musicians, patients, healers, clinicians, cognitive scientists, scholars and practitioners to unfold this project jointly with ifa Gallery Berlin, the Association of Neuroesthetics (AoN), the Gnaoua Festival (Morocco) and Picha Art Lubumbashi (DRC).Together, we interrogated the grammars of violence inscribed in universal therapeutic models and the pharmacologisation of care still practised today.
+Beyond a romanticisation of madness, the project seeks to address the heuristic and generative potential of certain forms of delirium.
+Beyond that we are interested in the fundamental significance of community engagement and of spiritual, systemic, intra-generational histories in formulating healing strategies.

-With this exhibition and discursive programme, we navigate the space of ULTRASANITY, moving beyond the dichotomy of insanity as the opposite of sanity, to inhabit the liminal space that lies beyond the norm, stripped of the process of normalisation and control.
+With this exhibition, performative and discursive programme between ifa Gallery and SAVVY Contemporary, we navigate the potentialities of ULTRASANITY, moving beyond the dichotomy of insanity as the opposite of sanity, to inhabit the liminal space that lies beyond the norm, stripped of the process of normalisation and control.

 Madness is not a safe space, not a place to walk in for an elusive diversion.
 Madness burns.
-And it doesn’t burn, as the Amazon, only because of governments, of corruption, because of our insane societies and the violent actions of men since centuries.
-It burns also of its own fire, sometimes combusting everything in it and around it, crumbling the possibility of certainty and comprehension.
-But amidst smoke and flames, fire also produces light, and in the night it gives us the possibility of seeing through the thickness of the gloom.
+It burns in a spectrum – from without and within – sometimes combusting everything in it and around it, crumbling the possibility of certainty and comprehension.
+But amidst smoke and flames, fire also produces light, and in darkness, it gives us the possibility of seeing through the thickness of the gloom.

 Team Lynhan Balatbat-Helbock, Abhishek Nilamber, Lili Somogyi